Justin Hartwig: Carolina Panthers

 Hartwig signed a free agent contract with the Carolina Panthers in 2006, starting one game before being placed on injured reserve with a groin injury.
 Hartwig entered the 2007 season as the starting center for the Panthers.
 However, he was released after the season to make room for second-year player Ryan Kalil.

 Pittsburgh Steelers

 On March 18, 2008, the Pittsburgh Steelers signed Hartwig to a two-year contract, worth approximately US$4 million.
 Hartwig earned the starting spot at center for the 2008 season.
 He was also in the starting lineup for the Steelers victorious Super Bowl XLIII appearance against the Arizona Cardinals.
-During Super Bowl XLIII, Hartwig committed a near-disastrous holding penalty in the end zone, which resulted in a safety and negated a first down pass which could have sealed the game up.
-The Cardinals then scored to go up by 3 points, but on the ensuing drive the Steelers managed to get a touchdown and win the game by a final score of 27-23.
+Towards the end of the game, Hartwig committed a near-disastrous holding penalty in the end zone, which resulted in a safety and negated a first down pass which could have sealed the game up.
+The Cardinals then scored a touchdown to go up by three points, making the game critical for the Steelers as there were less than three minutes left in the game, but on the ensuing drive, the Steelers managed to get a touchdown and win the game by a final score of 27–23.

 On September 5, 2010, Hartwig was released by the Steelers after being beaten out for the starting job by rookie Maurkice Pouncey.